 According to the AAP, babies normally lose 5-7% of their birth weight before starting to gain again.
 Greater than 7% weight loss is associated with an increased risk for hyperbilirubinemia and hypernatremic dehydration.
 They state that if a baby loses more than 7%, action should be taken to evaluate feeding, as described in the table.
 (Source: UpToDate guidelines, 2020).
 Excessive weight loss can be detected earlier by the newborn early weight loss tool (NEWT) and that similar actions can be taken before 7% weight loss if it is greater than the 75th percentile.
 For example, 7% weight loss was believed to be normal and safe for all newborns, but if they lose this amount in the first 24 hours, this would be considered excessive by the NEWT.
 Using 10% as the accepted weight loss threshold is now out of date and may increase risk to an infant.
-Alternatively, the NEWT may provide mothers reassurance that their infant is getting sufficient breast milk.
+Alternatively, the NEWT may provide mothers reassurance that their infant is getting sufficient breast milk and that supplementation may not be needed at this time.

-We recommend practicing using the Newborn Weight Loss Tool before delivery.
+We recommend practicing using the Newborn Weight Loss Tool before delivery to become familiar with how it works.
 We have provided a few examples here to help you practice using the tool.

-[☐] Tutorial: How to Use the Newborn Weight Loss Tool
+□ Tutorial: How to Use the Newborn Weight Loss Tool